Knowing NIH grant paylines is important in having a good idea of whether or not your project will be funded.

 An NIH payline is determined based the combination of the available funds and applications for those available funds.
 The Impact score is evaluated relative to the NIH payline.
 The NIH payline is the cutoff for funding: an Impact Score higher than Payline is generally not going to get funded.
 An Impact Score less than Payline will generally result in a funded grant.

 In NIH terminology the Small Business Innovation Research Awards (SBIR) is coded as R43/R44, and Small Business Technology Transfer (STTR) as R41/42.
-Both are widely covered in the NIH Budget 2018.

 Individual funding institutions set their paylines or impact scores as follows:

 NCI budget limits are now at $2 million cap with waiver for Phase II and $400k for Phase I.

 Note: 2019 interim paylines were STTR 28 and SBIR 26.

 Payline of 28 for R41/42